LaceyBaughman/LaceyBaughman/README.md

 I'm ✨ Lacey ✨ - everybody’s all-time absolute favorite student/peer at Boise Codeworks (no need to fact check me 😄), and I’m learning about full-stack software development.
 I’ve become a jack of all trades in my search for the shoe that fits.
-I have a background in lean manufacturing, mechanical design (ProCad, Solidworks), bookkeeping (Quickbooks and Peoplesoft) and federal tax reporting (with a focus on non-profits), and I’ve dabbled in stage acting.
+I have a background in lean manufacturing, mechanical design (ProCad, Solidworks), bookkeeping (heavy on personal businesses and non-profits) using Quickbooks and Peoplesoft and federal tax reporting (personal, llc's, estate, 1099, small-business), and I’ve dabbled in stage acting.
 Basically, I’ve seen some things and talked to some people.
 I love software development because it satisfies my desire to build and maintain while also giving me endless opportunities to be creative.